Hudu-Technologies-Inc/Hudu-PassPortal-Migration/README.md

  . .\Passportal-Migration.ps1
 ```

 If you chose the former, you will be prompted to enter the secrets needed to continue.
-If you did the latter, you'll only be prompted for these secrets if you left something empty.
+If you did the latter, you'll only be prompted for these secrets if you left any of the values blank.

-Startup will perform some self-checks (like hudu version, powershell version) and make sure everything is in order before beginning.
+Startup will perform some self-checks (such as hudu version, powershell version) and make sure everything is in order before beginning.

 <img width="710" height="292" alt="image" src="https://github.com/user-attachments/assets/161bb82e-b973-46d8-8d4e-c482a7257e97" />